-REA Group has a Code of Conduct that applies to all REA Group directors and employees (both permanent and fixed-term), contractors, consultants and visitors working for REA Group around the world.
-The Code of Conduct requires compliance with the following minimum standards of behaviour: to treat each other respectfully, courteously and with dignity; to be fair, honest and up front in our dealings; to use REA Group property responsibly and in the best interests of the group and its reputation; to use REA Group information appropriately and maintain its confidentially, to be responsible for actions and accountable for their consequences; to respect the law and act accordingly; and to respect and adhere to REA Group's values.
+REA Group has a Code of Conduct that applies to all REA Group directors and employees (both permanent and fixed term), contractors, consultants and visitors working for REA Group around the world.
+The Code of Conduct requires compliance with the following minimum standards of behaviour: to treat each other respectfully, courteously and with dignity; to be fair, honest and up front in our dealings; to use REA Group property responsibly and in the best interests of the group and its reputation; to use REA Group information appropriately and maintain its confidentiality, to be responsible for actions and accountable for their consequences; to respect the law and act accordingly; and to respect and adhere to REA Group's values.

 The Code of Conduct is available on our Corporate Governance Site.
-All REA Group employees are inducted into the Code of Conduct on joining and it is available at all times on the REA Group intranet.
-It is supplemented by an employee handbook, as well as a number of core policies including the REA Conflicts of Interest Policy and REA Group Whistleblower Policy.
+All REA Group employees are inducted into the Code of Conduct on joining and it is always available on the REA Group intranet.
+It is supplemented by an employee handbook, as well as several core policies including the REA Conflicts of Interest Policy and REA Group Whistleblower Policy.
+Any material breaches of the Code of Conduct are reported to the Board and monitored until the relevant breach is considered closed.